marktsuchida/pybhspc/README.md

 ## Overview

-The pybhspc package provides Python bindings to the Becker & Hickl SPCM DLL, which is the control and acquisition interface for SPC modules.
+The pybhspc package provides Python bindings to the Becker & Hickl SPCM-DLL, which is the control and acquisition interface for SPC modules.
 (SPC moduels are PCI/PCIe boards that perform TCSPC (time-correlated single photon counting) or time-tagging.)